 What is the process of communicating with the Providence Day Community for positive cases?

 We look at every case individually.
 The nurses have all been certified through the Johns Hopkins Contact Tracing Course.
 Upon learning of a positive COVID case within our community the nurses begin extensive contact tracing; this includes interviews with the affected student and/or family.
-At this time the information is processed and close contacts are personally contacted to make them aware they have been exposed and will need to quarantine for 14 days.
+At this time the information is processed and close contacts are personally contacted to make them aware they have been exposed and will need to quarantine as determined by the health room nurses and current guidelines.
 If you are not contacted directly by the nurse but your student has shared a classroom or other small space or group on campus you will receive an email stating that there has been a positive case but are not considered to have been exposed.
 All other families will receive an email addressed to the PD Community informing you there has been a positive case reported.

 As always we are here to answer any questions or address any concerns.